mikedll/mriveracrm/README.md

   Future uses will allowed the Stack gui-container to have all kinds of creative animations, beyond what is shown here.

+# Creating a single resource in manage

+  1. Add any gem dependencies, especially for API fetches.
+  - Create a controller that implements at least show.
+You can render app_container.
+    Configure any object retrieval changes.
+  - Add routes.
+  - Create yourModel.js.coffee.
+  - Extend BaseModel with window.YourModel.
+Specify `urlSuffix` with something.
+Override isNew to be false if you have a singleton model
+  - Extend and CrmModelView with window.YourModelView.
+Specific `modelName` in the YourModelView with a *snake case* form of your model.
+Add any events and attach them to buttons as needed.
+  - Add to manage.js.
+If you created this in the manage directory, it'll automatically be picked up for you.
+  - Insert a bootstrapper in bootDetector.js.coffee.
+  - Add to _menu.html.haml, a Feature, feature default generation 0 price.
+  - Add controller and model specs.
+  - Add background scheduling support.
+  - Deploy.
+Migrate in your feature.
+Add to default MFE if necessary.

 # Deploying to production

 Cut a release.